 - Free trials: Free trials can also affect SaaS sales cycles.
 If you offer a 30-day free trial, this could lengthen the sales cycle significantly.

-How Long is a SaaS Sales Cycle?
+How long is a SaaS sales cycle?

 And work with your marketing team to educate new markets before conducting outreach.
 Lastly, if you know your sales cycle will be lengthy due to enterprise clients or other factors, build that time into your budget.
 No salesperson can perform well under unrealistic goals.

 The proper sales model indicates how many salespeople you should hire, how you'll interact with your customers, who they are, and how you'll close their business.
 It's crucial to choose the right model and know when your organization needs to evolve.

 Transactional selling is the most common and the most scalable of the three models.
 This software is typically sold to small and medium businesses over the phone and occasionally in person.

 Since the cost associated with this level of software is generally higher, the buyer requires more personalized service to make a purchase, thus necessitating a sales team.